pekphet/FishHttp/README.md

 Fix BUGS in NetInject (NP Exception QwQ)<br/>
 Post parameter adder can be used with key-value (default:NOT first)<br/>
 Add TypeToken setter  while using List<T> Generic type, U can try TypeToken instead of using Result (class)<br/>
-Add sync-post/get request method to keep sync~
+Add sync-post/get request method to keep sync~<br/>

+UPDATE 0.51<BR/>
+Fix bug:  A bug of OKHttp: post chinese word will be crashed.